axelera-ai-hub/aisbc.axelera-doc/docs/test-results.rst

 **Stress-ng**

 - **Rationale**
-Stress-ng testing over a duration is necessary to find ou the stability, resilience and endurance of the system.
+Stress-ng testing over a duration is necessary to find out the stability, resilience and endurance of the system.

 - **Stress-ng command format**